Kaewin/phase1_project_group2/README.md

 # Conclusion

-In conclusion we recommend the () plane for transportation, the () plane for cargo, and the (testing) helicopter.
+In conclusion we recommend the Boeing 747 plane for transportation, the () plane for cargo, and the (testing) helicopter.

+The Boeing 747 has a balance of both safety and space, and also has the ability to carry passengers.

 In addition we found: